yupimaki/blog/content/portfolio/2018-01-19-watch-us-netflix.md

 We also need to add a _Public Key_ to this file.
 I'm not going to go through in detail what this is, or how to create this keypair, but it a keypair is a way to prove your identify and authenticate with a server or program without using a password.
 Follow [this short guide](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) from GitHub to effortlessly set this up.
 Add the public key you made to `terraform.tfvars`.

-This is also where you would change the server location.
-Say, if you needed to browse the web from mainland europe, you would set the `region` to `eu-central-1`
+This is where you would change the server location.
+Say, if you needed to browse the web from mainland europe, you would set the `region` to `eu-central-1`.
+You can find the complete list of regions [here](https://docs.aws.amazon.com/general/latest/gr/rande.html#apigateway_region).

 Note, the name and location of the file _is_ important.